Quick Start - Server

 new Feature("logout-button", Variant.off),

-//we recommend that you use an enum for your feature keys - this helps you track them in your IDE and reduces debt.
+// Tip: Use an enum for feature keys to track them in your IDE

 var Featureflow = require('featureflow-node-sdk');